 WELCOME TO THE ERASMUS CENTER FOR EARLY MODERN STUDIES

-The Erasmus Center for Early Modern Studies is a joint initiative by Erasmus University Rotterdam and Rotterdam Public Library.
-It aims to foster communication between the public and academia, university and city, the past and the present, and between Erasmus, his books, and his readers.
+The Erasmus Center for Early Modern Studies is a joint initiative by the Rotterdam Public Library and Erasmus University Rotterdam.
+It aims to foster communication between the public and academia, the past and the present, and between Erasmus, his books, and his readers.

 Center of Excellence